 Episode 12: Unraveling My Limiting Relationship Patterns Of Communication - Part One

-Change the pattern and unravel the conditioning is what is required for you and the other person (if they are on board and are receptive) to experience more understanding, closeness and growth in your interactions.
+Changing the pattern and unraveling the conditioning is what is required for you and the other person (if they are on board and are receptive) to experience more understanding, closeness, and growth in your interactions.

 Join me in exploring five of the nine conditioned relationship patterns for unraveling with more to come in next week’s episode.

 - Be introduced to nine different patterns of interaction and communication you can experience in relationships.

 - Find out what I called each of these patterns and why.